-You’re facing duplicate content issues due to m=1 in the Blogger blog.
-And want to remove that m=1, but it is not possible.
-You can temporarily hide that but can’t remove it.
-Let’s understand how to remove Blogger m=1 duplicate content issue and enhance the SEO of the Blogger blog.
+You’re facing duplicate content SEO issues due to m=1 in the Blogger blog.
+And want to remove m=1 from the Blogger and solve the problem.
+Let’s understand how to remove the Blogger m=1 duplicate content issue and enhance the SEO of the blog.

 Optimization of content for search engines is essential for a website to rank.
 But what if the same content serves via two different URLs.
 Yes, we’re talking about Blogger.
 Blogger CMS serves the same webpage through two URLs – One is for desktop and the other for mobile users.

 The Blogger CMS serves canonical URL to desktop and canonical URL with m=1 to mobile users.
-In this article, we’ll explain how to fix the Blogger m=1 issue for the Blogger blog.
+This article will explain how to fix the Blogger m=1 issue for the Blogger blog.

 - Desktop Version: https://www.example.com/